-Despite these important improvements, Wisconsin, like most others, struggled in two critical areas: (1) the number of people living in large, state-run institutions, and (2) the number of individuals with I/DD working in competitive employment, meaning they work alongside people without disabilities at a market-driven wage.
-The number of people living in one of Wisconsin's three state-run institutions was virtually unchanged, going from 366 in the 2016 report to 350 in the 2019 report.
-Meanwhile, the state had just 19 percent of working-age individuals with I/DD working in competitive employment-on par with the national average and down from 21 percent in 2016.
+Despite these important improvements, Maryland, like most others, struggled in two critical areas: (1) the number of people on waitlists for Home and Community Based Services (HCBS), and (2) the number of individuals with I/DD working in competitive employment, meaning they work alongside people without disabilities at a market-driven wage.
+The number of people on the HCBS waiting list more than doubled to 7,864 individuals-up from 3,210 in the 2016 report.
+The state also had just 37 percent of working-age individuals with I/DD working in competitive employment-down from 40 percent in 2016.